manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomInvalidateCache.md

 ## Overview

-DEE action to send a message for Message Bus when Generic Table CustomTibcoEMSGatewayResolver is updated.
+DEE action to publish an **Invalidate Cache** message to Message Bus when Generic Table CustomTibcoEMSGatewayResolver data is changed..

 ## Action Groups